MadFarmer101/to-do-list/README.md

 I shouldn't be able to set a due date in the past or have a task without a name
 ```

+## License
+MIT-license
+## Acknowledgements
+##### Kungliga Tekniska högskolan (KTH), Stockholm
+  - for giving out this assignment.
+#### Nour AlHuda Almajni TA at KTH
+  - for the mentorship, directions regarding refactoring and video on writing to file.
+#### Kai Böhrnsen TA at KTH
+  - for reviewing and providing guidelines to improve.
+#### Kwabena Asante-Poku at KTH
+  - for demos on testing with JUnit.